Sungmiii/inputcomponent/README.md

 ### Problem

-1. target.value are same for both separate input component ....
+1. target.value are same for both separate input component .... => solved : added condition in onInputChange